 SelecTree: Tree Detail

-Photo Locations: River Banks Botanical Garden - Columbia, SC, Charleston, SC, Quail Botanical Gardens - Encinitas, CA, Huntington Botanical Gardens - San Marino, CA and San Antonio Botanic Garden - San Antonio, TX
+Photo Locations: University of Arizona - Tucson, AZ, River Banks Botanical Garden - Columbia, SC, Charleston, SC, Quail Botanical Gardens - Encinitas, CA, Huntington Botanical Gardens - San Marino, CA and San Antonio Botanic Garden - San Antonio, TX

 Largest Palmetto.
 Growing to 80 feet or more.
 Found in North Carolina to Florida.